Graduate Student Registration

 Independent Study Courses

 Most graduate programs have an 899 Independent Study course.
-Typically, this is an intensive study of an identified problem or subject which is carefully planned in advance, developed, and completed under the direction of a tenured/tenure-track faculty member (see Graduate Faculty).
+Typically, this is an intensive study of an identified problem or subject which is carefully planned in advance, developed, and completed under the direction of a tenured/tenure-track faculty member (see Faculty Teaching in Graduate Programs).
 The 899 Independent Study may not be used to improve the GPA.
 Graduate students may not enroll in an Independent Study 699 (undergraduate) course.

 While each department may establish its own specific criteria for enrollment in an 899, the following are basic requirements or guidelines: